voraczech/voraczech.com/content/prepper.md

 > Benefits: better life in general
 >
-> Additional costs: possible fragmentation of relationships, time
+> Extra costs: possible fragmentation of relationships, time

 Having good relationships opens doors.
 It is something we don't often think of as an asset.
 After all, it's the people and our immediate surroundings.
 But in the end, it's a wonderful source of enrichment in life, and it's mutual.